themotleyfool/rfcs/drafts/x-scheduled-update-publishing.md

 ### Synchronize admin messaging and revision publishing/scheduling

-Currently the admin messaging and goes through its own logic to figure out scheduling vs publishing.
+Currently the admin messaging goes through its own logic to figure out scheduling vs publishing.
 Since that behavior is really controlled by `PageRevision.publish` should that method return a status that the view can leverage to determine messaging?
-The naive implementation above for example causes teh behavior and messaging to get out of sync.
+The naive implementation above for example causes the behavior and messaging to get out of sync.